 I first heard the Lord of the Rings read to me in 1965 by my 6th grade teacher, Mr. Lum, who read the entire trilogy every day for the school year.
 Since my attention span was not good back then, I decided in 1967 to read the trilogy for myself as a 7th grader.
 Since that time I have re-read the entire series about 20 times.

 Indeed, God used the Lord of the Rings as stepping stone to Christ in my life.
 In 1973 He gave me a dream with the Silmarillion in it.
 At that time the book was yet to be published.
 He gave me the dream because I was reading the Bible for myself just to see what was in it.
 I was reading many Christian fantasy books at that time: George MacDonald’s “Curdie” books; C.S.
 Lewis’s “Perelandra” trilogy; and the many Frank L Baum “Oz” books.
 I had bought those from a Christian bookstore, although I was not aware of the religious significance.
 The store had all these great fantasies that Tolkien had enamored my heart towards.
 So when I told the book store owner of the dream, he told me that it was written by Tolkien and was going to be published in a few more years.
 That convinced me that my dream was from God.
-Continue reading “King of Kings Online” »
+Read the rest of this entry →

 April 25, 2011 by